Sourdough Pizza Dough

 2. Mozzarella, pesto, and diced tomatoes

-3. Sour cream instead of sauce, dill pickles, minced onions, and mozzarella
+3. Sour cream instead of red sauce, lacto fermented dill pickles, minced onions, and mozzarella

-4. Leftover pulled pork, pickled jalapenos, and barbeque sauce
+4. Leftover smoked pulled pork, pickled jalapenos, shredded mozzarella, and a BBQ sauce drizzle

 Sourdough pizza on a plate.